 and drawing pictures and conversing with their neighbors to define words rather than the more traditional method of copying definitions from a book.
 There are a surprisingly large number of strategies that boast success with teaching vocabulary and/or content vocabulary and the following are some examples of these strategies.

 Instruction that uses morphology to teach content vocabulary and overall vocabulary is a strategy that can be taught in a variety of ways.
-This approach looks at the “approximately 70% of English words that contain Latin prefixes, suffixes, or roots” (Flanigan, Templeton, et al., 2012, p.
+This approach looks at the “approximately 70% of English words that contain Latin prefixes, suffixes, or roots” (Flanigan et al., 2012, p.
 133).
 When using morphology, students are able to study words in more depth to foster understanding.
-This system also engages students in an intensive reading of “language rich” books and also “word learning” (Flanigan, Templeton, et al., 2012, p.133).
+This system also engages students in an intensive reading of “language rich” books and also “word learning” (p.133).
 When teaching morphology of words, it is important to start with demonstrating the matching of prefixes and suffixes to root words.
 This can be followed with using graphic organizers to determine root words that share a common prefix.
-Morphology can also be used to teach spelling and to identify vocabulary across content areas and in real life based on affix or roots (Flanigan, Templeton, et al., 2012).
+Morphology can also be used to teach spelling and to identify vocabulary across content areas and in real life based on affix or roots.

 The Syllable-Based Reading Strategy is a method for learning science vocabulary and content which can be taught in different ways.
 In one method, the first step in the process is to select “content-obligatory language,” language that is necessary for learning a specific content and “content-compatible language,” language that can be taught in a specific content area but is not needed to be successful in learning the content (Bhattacharya, 2006, p.
 120).
 The teacher would then pick 10 of each type of word and begin the process.
 To start, the teacher would write down a word to be displayed.
 Then, the word would be defined for the student.
 Next, the word would be divided into syllables by the teacher and each syllable would be pronounced separately.
 Last, the word would be pronounced aloud by the teacher.
 Guided practice and independent practice would be conducted using the same method.
 The final process in syllable-based reading is the reading of text passages that contain both content-obligatory language and content compatible words.
 The students’ science text could be used for this purpose.
 The reading part of the process is to teach students to not only read words in isolation but also in context.
-This strategy is for those students who are reading below grade level, who need “spelling patterns and word structure” and are able to make progress recognizing words, improve vocabulary and fluency when reading text, and “comprehension of ‘book’ language such as complex sentences and figures of speech” (Bhattacharya, p.
+This strategy is for those students who are reading below grade level, who need “spelling patterns and word structure” and are able to make progress recognizing words, improve vocabulary and fluency when reading text, and “comprehension of ‘book’ language such as complex sentences and figures of speech” (p.
 122).